 Key Financial Metrics Used by Graham:

-- Price-to-Earnings (P/E) Ratio: Measures a company’s current share price relative to its earnings per share.
-A lower P/E ratio may indicate an undervalued stock.
+- Price-to-Earnings (P/E) Ratio: Measures the current equity pricing relative to its earnings per share.
+A low P/E might mean value, or it might mean a dying business model.

-- Return on Equity (ROE): Indicates how effectively a company uses shareholders‘ equity to generate profits.
-Higher ROE signifies efficient management and strong financial performance.
+- Return on Equity (ROE): Shows how effectively a company uses shareholders‘ capital to generate profit.
+High ROE without massive debt indicates a deep, durable economic moat.

 Analyzing Financial Statements